clamytoe/toepack/README.md

 [![GitHub Stars][stars-image]][stars-url]
 [![License][license-image]][license-url]

-This template's README was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) using this project.

-The pack will create the basic framework for a commandline utility that can easily be modified for other purposes.
+The pack will create the basic framework for a command line utility that can easily be modified for other purposes.
 The following will be setup and configured for you:

 * Project structure
 * Generic Python .gitignore file